Stillwater’s Rob Walker: The Technician

 The Guitar Player's Guitar Player

 If Mike's guitar sounded like a hot wire running through the center of a song, Rob's was the line that slipped around it, sturdy one moment and sly the next.
-In the studio he and Mike worked up parts together, fleshing out riffs into interlocking arrangements that became the heart of Stillwater's first two Capricorn records.
-The talking‑guitar hook on "Mind Bender" was literally built around him.
-Producer Buddy Buie heard Rob experimenting with a talk box and suggested a song that would center on its sound.
-Rob had a blues‑leaning riff, Buddy wrote the lyrics, and the band cut the track the next night.
+In the studio he, Mike, and Bobby worked up parts together, fleshing out riffs into interlocking arrangements that became the heart of Stillwater's first two Capricorn records.

 Onstage, opening for bands like the Atlanta Rhythm Section, Charlie Daniels Band, and Foreigner, Rob learned how to read a crowd from the edge of the lights.
 He learned how to ride out nights when everything clicked and nights when nothing did.
 Neither one would ever rewrite his sense of who he was.